Program Description and Curriculum

 - Electives (After credit for previous coursework and prior learning assessment has been applied, the number of electives will be determined based on the number of hours needed to reach the degree’s required 120 SCH.)

-Please note that 45 of the required 120 SCH must be from upper division courses.
+Please note 36 of the required 120 SCH must be from upper division courses.
 Also, 30 of the 120 SCH must be taken from Texas A&M University-Texarkana.